demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/boxofbiscuits97-QuotaRollover/README.md

 ### Anti-hoarding technology that only removes required credits for the quota instead of setting progress to 0

 ## Changelog

+- v2.5.0
+	- Fixed an issue where players were forced to go to the company even when they have met the next quota

 - v2.4.0
 	- Added github link to the project page
 	- Fixed an issue where quota was met on day -1